-- Be built on a property at least 450 square metres in size
+- Be constructed on a piece of land that is at least 450 square metres in size.

-- Be the only granny flat on the property
+- Have the distinction of being the only granny flat on the site

-- Be owned by the same person that owns the primary dwelling on the property
+- Be owned by the same individual as the principal residence that is located on the land.

-- Have a maximum living space of around 60 square metres (this figure varies and typically does not include verandahs, carports and patios)
+- Have a living space that is no more than around 60 square metres (this figure varies and typically does not include verandahs, carports and patios)